It looks like you're using an Ad Blocker.

 reply to post by Skyfloating

 So you agree with your friend that what Snowden did was wrong?

-supposed to trust that the government is going to expose their illegal actions themselves?
+Please tell me how we are ever supposed to know about the secret policies and secret actions of this government without whistleblowers?
+Are we supposed to trust that the government is going to expose their illegal actions themselves?
 Or are we supposed to trust that they won't do anything illegal?

 That's too much of a stretch for me.
 I don't trust them.